dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 }
 ```

-Here, `ItemStateChange` is a class defined in the helper-lib.jar.
+Here, `ItemStateUpdate` is a class defined in the helper-lib.jar.
 It is a plain POJO, you could have written it yourself.
 As it is a Java223 library class like any others, it leverages the autoinjection feature: its fields are automatically injected with the corresponding parameter given by openHAB.
-So, by using the right event object for your trigger, such as `ItemStateChange` in this example, you don't have to check the documentation to search for how the event parameter you need is named, and you won't miss the parameter because you misspelled it.
+So, by using the right event object for your trigger, such as `ItemStateUpdate` in this example, you don't have to check the documentation to search for how the event parameter you need is named, and you won't miss the parameter because you misspelled it.
 You should find in the package `helper.rules.eventinfo`, the other event objects matching the triggers of your rules.

 Here are all functionalities of the helper-lib: